 Chris Jones, Managing Director of Think Specialist Recruitment discusses what young people might expect and how graduates and school leavers can make their mark with employers > Read the article

 Working Options in Education have prepared a jam-packed schedule of virtual career sessions for young people to join at the click of a button.
-It is a welcome resource during this time.
-Please find the full list of events for June and July by visiting their website here > Working Options
+It is a welcome resource during this time > Working Options

 - All About Apprenticeships (Level 2 / 3 for Post 16s)